erobwen/causality/README.md

     x.cached('someFunction', arg1, arg2, arg3);

+Every unique sequence of arguments given to cached will result in a new separate function cache.

 If you want to write a recursive function it can be useful to cache each recursive function call, making it necessary only to reevaluate exactly the function call that needs reevaluation.
 If you however want to write a function whose recursive function calls are only cached if its parent function call is cached, the following syntax can be useful.

     x.cachedInCache('fun');

-When not inside another cached function call, the above syntax will simply be equivalent to x.fun().
+When not inside another cached function call, the above syntax will simply be equivalent to x.fun(), but when inside another cached function, it will be equivalent to x.cached('fun').

 A reCache can be removed using the following command: